trifle-io/trifle-io/docs/trifle-stats-ex/installation.md

 ## Dependencies

-`Trifle.Stats` can be used independently of phoenix.
-Yay!
+`Trifle.Stats` can be used without Phoenix.

-Different driver requries different client package.
-If you want to use Redis, you will need `redis` package included. `Trifle.Stats` does not bundle any of driver packages with it.
-Please read through drivers documentation for details.
+Driver dependencies are included in the package:
+- `mongodb_driver`
+- `postgrex`
+- `redix`
+- `exqlite`

+If you only use the Process driver, you don’t need any external services running.